TimtheSigma/Secruity-Samples/README.md

 Work in progress homemade Exes/Malware

-Do noy use any malware for Malicous purposes
+Do not use any malware for Malicous purposes
 I will not be held liable for malware